Safety and your head

 Nowadays, of course, the emphasis is on safety.
 Protection from impact upon a fall – including the hat’s ability to stay in place – remains the number one priority.
 Manufacturers must also consider that riders need to be able to see and hear clearly to enhance their safety while riding.

 Comfort is another requirement, which is why hats and helmets come in a wide range of sizes to fit all head shapes.

 Hat manufacturers have made huge strides in harnessing technology to bring every rider a choice of variously shaped and sized, comfortable, lightweight, smart and even colourful and glittering headgear.

 To test their ingenuity still further, these manufacturers must also design and produce hats that meet the various safety standards, each of which requires specific protective features at certain points.
 This is why some designs appear more traditional, while others are constrained by the standard to which they comply.

 Peaks, for example, no longer feature on skull caps, are detachable on some types of vented helmets or can be added by using a ‘silk’ over the helmet.

 Etiquette to ensure correct turnout, in the show ring for instance, and the need to adhere to certain equestrian disciplines’ rules both apply when choosing a riding hat.
-Please see attached BETA's Guide to Riding Hats here listing the up-to-date standards and here for fitting advice.
-Only formal UK legislation covering riding hats states that all riders aged 14 and under must wear a hat conforming to at least EN1384 (the European standard) when riding on the public highway.
-This is also the basic minimum standard for most forms of riding.
+Only formal UK legislation covering riding hats states that all riders aged 14 and under must wear a hat conforming to current regulations when riding on the public highway.

 Beyond that, various health and safety requirements apply to staff working with horses including within the racing industry.